 Caps on non-economic damages make it impossible to receive true fair value in death claims in Maryland (and in most states).
 Accordingly, personal injury lawyers need to turn over every possible stone to maximize the economic damages in wrongful death cases.
-Often overlooked, even by the best wrongful death lawyers – at least until they get the case to an economist – is the decedent’s employer funded benefits.
+The future lost wages claim is obvious.
+But often overlooked, even by the best attorneys - at least until they get the case to an economist – is the decedent’s employer funded benefits and household services.

 The problem is, in many fatal cases an economist is not used either because the plaintiffs’ lawyer thinks he does not need one, or because the case reaches a settlement long before an economist is engaged.
 As a result, employee funded benefits are not always included in the calculus.